 Soil mapunit(s)/component(s), ecological site(s), or other category (landscape unit for example) to be evaluated: Component and Component Horizon level data that are populated with numerical low, rv, and high values for current and future data population.

-Project location and, if applicable, MLRA Project Number: For consideration both Regionally and Nationally
+Project location and, if applicable, MLRA Project Number: For consideration both regionally and nationally.

 Key properties and/or relationships to be evaluated.

-References

-https://casoilresource.lawr.ucdavis.edu/wiki/Low-rv-high

-Berman D. Hudson, USDA-SCS, Lincoln, NE Concepts of Soil Mapping and Interpretation, SOIL SURVEY HORIZONS - FALL 1990 - pgs.
-63 to 72

-S.J.
-Indorante.
-Foundational Soil Survey Data-A Case for Linking Basic Soil Data and Interpretations to the Official Series Description.

-R.L.
-Livingston.
-"Truthiness" and the National Soil Information System: How Are They Related?

-Fred Young in Spatial Variability in Soils and Landscapes, SSSA Publication 28

 Appendix 1 Recent email discussion discussions that informed this document

 If we make the decision that low-rv-high values will be based on percentiles, then the data we put into those fields will have to be calculated.
 The only way to calculate percentiles of (slope, MAAT, etc.) for components is to use pedon data--or some other down-scaling GIS layer that describes the locations of components.